-The Mercy Tree is a social justice initiative of OLMC Parramatta where a symbolic tree was planted and blessed in early 2012.
+The Mercy Tree is a social justice initiative of OLMC Parramatta based on a symbolic tree which was planted and blessed in early 2012.
 It symbolises the growth of the commitment to Mercy Values in the students at OLMC and our broader community.
-Part of the donations to the Mercy Tree Gift Fund are given to charitable causes nominated by the fund’s trustee.
-The remainder is invested to provide a secure and ongoing revenue stream to support social justice programs.
+Part of the donations to the Mercy Tree Gift Fund are donated to support Mercy Works programs and the remainder is invested to provide a secure and ongoing revenue stream to support social justice programs.

 Thank you for your support,